MarioCatuogno/PanzaUI/README.md

 * __LS:Toasts__: to skin the toast notification frame with a better look.
 * __Simple Item Level__: to get more infos on items in bags and in equipment manager.

 If you want to replicate my UI you can follow the steps [here](https://github.com/MarioCatuogno/PanzaUI/blob/main/HOW_TO_INSTALL.md).

-Bare in mind that I play on a MacBook Pro 14" with a resolution of __3024x1964__.
+If your class is not covered by my WAs, you can configure your personal one using [this](https://github.com/MarioCatuogno/PanzaUI/blob/main/CONFIGURE_CLASS_WA_TEMPLATE.md) guide.

 ## Screenshots